changlinli/shuangrimu/posts/language-agnostic-intro-to-dependent-types.md

     principleOfExplosion(IsEqual(Boolean, True, False), someContradiction)
 ```

-## Using type equality to prove runtime properties about our code: NaturalNumber edition
+## <a id="proving-natural-num">Using type equality to prove runtime properties about our code: NaturalNumber edition</a>

 Now let's move away from `Boolean`s and make some propositions about
 `NaturalNumber`s.